 Castles are one of the best things about Ireland, and when it comes to planning a dream Irish vacation, the idea of sleeping in an Irish for a night or two is on many people’s must-do list.
 While the idea may be dreamy, staying at a castle hotel in Ireland is definitely a bit of a splurge.
 But, it doesn’t have to leave a hole in your wallet.
-Here are eight affordable castle hotels in Ireland where you can live out your Irish fairytale dreams without breaking the bank.
+Here are nine affordable castle hotels in Ireland where you can live out your Irish fairytale dreams without breaking the bank.

 Ballynahinch Castle, Connemara